major/rhel7stig-sphinx/doc/source/medium.rst

 If it is installed, GNOME must be configured to enforce a session lock after a 15-minute delay.
 Check for the session lock settings with the following commands:

-# grep -i  idle_activation_enabled /etc/dconf/db/local.d/*
+# grep -i  idle-activation-enabled /etc/dconf/db/local.d/*

-[org/gnome/desktop/screensaver]   idle-activation-enabled=true
+idle-activation-enabled=true

 If "idle-activation-enabled" is not set to "true", this is a finding.